 The Jazz probably don’t have the room or the need for Robinson, and it’s a big question mark as to where his game and health are at.
 However, it’s just nice to see him back.

 When the Grizzlies waived Gardner, he went to Belgium and signed for Antwerp.
-He didn't shoot well in his three Belgian league games, averaging 9.7 points on 35% shooting, but in 5 EuroChallenge games he averaged a much healthier 14.2 points on 46% shooting.
-However, the fans didn't take to Gardner's performance (which they considered underwhelming for a man with such an NBA resumé), and he was released in February.
+He didn’t shoot well in his three Belgian league games, averaging 9.7 points on 35% shooting, but in 5 EuroChallenge games he averaged a much healthier 14.2 points on 46% shooting.
+However, the fans didn’t take to Gardner’s performance (which they considered underwhelming for a man with such an NBA resumé), and he was benched in February with a knee injury.

 Furthermore, in true Gardner style, shooting numbers are his only numbers.
 Gardner is a shooting specialist in a decent frame, and doesn’t do much else.
 If Morris Almond didn’t work out, neither will Gardner.
 Not here.

 Davidson was waived by the Warriors last summer, picking up $75,000 not to play for them.
 He then moved to Turkey to play for Darussafaka, where he averaged an inefficient 14.7 points, 9.6 rebounds and 1.3 blocks per game.
 The rebounds per game led the Turkish league, the blocks were 2nd, and Davidson was named a TBL all-star, but Darussafaka came last anyway.
 Davidson then went to Puerto Rico to play for Humacao, but didn’t do a lot.

 Davidson’s problem is that he’s about to turn 26, and hasn’t improved hugely.
 More than anything, Davidson is still thin.
 His height and athleticism gets him rebounds, blocks and some points, and the jump shot is OK for a man who can’t make a foul shot.
 But without the strength, he’ll continue to get pushed around (and out of) the NBA.